Françoise de Paroy: Life

+Françoise de Paroy wrote that she was sending Mary's portrait to her mother Mary of Guise in Scotland.
+The artist started work on the picture in September 1554 at the palace of Villers-Cotterêts.
+Paroy signed this letter "D'Estamville".

 Françoise de Paroy was described as a person with irreproachable character.
-However, she was not liked by queen Mary.
-Paroy frequently demanded more funds from Mary of Guise and Scotland to uphold Mary Stuarts' expenses: this was difficult for the poor funds of Scotland, but Paroy was also accused of being partly to blame for the poor monetary situation, and it was hinted though not explicitly said that she may have stolen money.
+However, she was not liked by Queen Mary.
+Paroy frequently demanded more funds from Mary of Guise and Scotland to uphold Mary Stuart's expenses: this was difficult for the poor funds of Scotland, but Paroy was also accused of being partly to blame for the poor monetary situation, and it was hinted though not explicitly said that she may have stolen money.
+Madame de Brêne or de Brien (Guillemette de Sarrebruche, the widowed and wealthy Countess of Brenne), was suggested as a substitute.

 De Paroy was favored by queen Catherine de Medici and therefore came to be viewed with suspicion, and Mary accused her of talking ill of her to Catherine.
 The final conflict occurred in April 1556. de Paroy disliked Mary giving away her dresses to relatives as a deprivation of her own privilege to Mary's old clothes, something which also caused discord with Mary.
 This conflict resulted in Paroy being essentially relieved from her duties, though she was not formally fired.

 She fell ill with dropsy in 1556 and was forced to leave court, and there was talk of a replacement, as it was not considered suitable for Mary to be without a female supervisor.
 De Paroy, however, formally kept her office until one year prior to Mary's wedding in 1558, after which Mary was instead given an official lady-in-waiting, Guillemette de Sarrebruck.

 She died in Paris on 24 June 1557.